Thanks to Orlando Jones, geeks cement their love at Comic-Con

 'Sharknado' in love?

 The pop-up chapel is an open-air venue with AstroTurf and trees brought in for the occasion.
-Six short benches -- three on each side -- lined the aisle as attendees were given paper confetti to throw at each couple.
+Six short benches, three on each side, lined the aisle, and attendees received paper confetti to throw at each couple.

 At one rear corner was an array of wedding accoutrements, from bouquets made from comic book pages to Lego bowties.
 The opposite side featured a wedding cake, which couples had to share.